Languages of the Ottoman Empire: French

 Laws and official gazettes were published in French, aimed at diplomats and other foreign residents, with translation work done by employees of the Translation Office and other government agencies.
 The employees were nationals of the empire itself.
 Strauss states that as Ottoman officials wished to court the favour of people in Europe, "the French translations were in the eyes of some Ottoman statesmen the most important ones" and that due to the features of Ottoman Turkish, "without the French versions of these documents, the translation into the other languages would have encountered serious difficulties."
 Such translated laws include the Edict of Gülhane, the Ottoman Reform Edict of 1856, and the Ottoman Constitution of 1876.
 Strauss wrote that "one can safely assume that" the original drafts of the 1856 edict and some other laws were in French rather than Ottoman Turkish.
 Strauss also wrote that the Treaty of Paris of 1856 "seems to have been translated from the French."
 In particular versions of official documents in languages of non-Muslims such as the 1876 Constitution originated from the French translations.
 French was also officially the working language of the Ministry of Foreign Affairs in the period after the Crimean War.

 In addition, newspapers written in other western European languages had editions in French or editions with portions in French.
 The cities of Constantinople, Beirut, Salonika (Thessaloniki) and Smyrna (İzmir) had domestically-published French-language newspapers.
 These newspapers were a part of the Francophone press in Turkey.

 In 1827 Sultan Mahmud II announced that the empire's first medical school, the Imperial Military School of Medicine, would teach in French for the time being.
 A civil medical school also taught in French.
 By the 1860s advocates of French-language instruction and Ottoman Turkish–language instruction were engaged in a conflict; Turks advocated for Turkish while minoritarian groups and foreigners advocated for French.
 Spyridon Mavrogenis, employed in the imperial medical school as a professor, advocated for the usage of French.
 The empire later made Ottoman Turkish the language of the two medical schools.
 Another French-medium medical school was Beirut's Faculté Française de Médecine de Beyrouth.
 The Turkish-medium Şam Mekteb-i tıbbiyye-i mulkiyye-i şahane in Damascus acquired books written in French and enacted French proficiency tests.
 In 1880, a dual Ottoman Turkish and French-medium law school, Mekteb-i Hukuk, was established.

-Others
+English

 In 1904, Garnett wrote that many males of "official circles" within Constantinople "read, if they do not speak, English".

 In regards to foreign languages in general, Garnett stated "in all large towns there are quite as many Turks who read and write some foreign language as would be found in a corresponding class in this country [meaning the United Kingdom]."

-In the period prior to the rise of French in the 1800s, Italian was a common foreign language.
-Turkish and European parties had used Latin for formal diplomatic purposes, though it had shifted towards Italian with the Treaty of Küçük Kaynarca.